gitter-badger/builder/README.md

 Builder
 =======
 Creates .NET projects, with all the relationship between them.

-Builder it's a command line program, that helps developers to build a solution from scratch, with all projects relation between them.
+Builder it's a command line program, that helps developers to build a solution from scratch.

 Example:
 =======